In Texas, one of the most prevalent insects is the bee. In Texas, we remove several different types of bees that range from:

 Africanized Bees

-Known as a hybrid of European honey bees and African honey bees, the africanized bee looks very similar to the honey bee but is slightly smaller.
-The danger in this visual difference is that the reduction in size can only really be determined under the microscope.
+Africanized bees are known as a hybrid of European honey bees and African honey bees.
+The Africanized bee looks very similar to the honey bee but is slightly smaller.
+The danger in this visual difference is that the size reduction can only really be determined under the microscope.

 Personality Traits of Different Types of Bees